cavo789/blog/blog/2024/01/27/planethoster-n0c-spam/index.md

 tags: [n0c, planethoster, roundcube]
 enableComments: true
 ---
-# Exterminate them all, fight spam directly at PlanetHoster - N0C

 ![Exterminate them all, fight spam directly at PlanetHoster - N0C](/img/spam_header.jpg)

 A few days ago, I've published a post about how to [fight against spam if you've a cpanel](/blog/cpanel-spam).
 If you're hosted on the N0C infrastructure of PlanetHoster; it will not work.